Capital One 360 Savings Account Review

 - Schedule automatic savings transfers

-- Open up to 25 separate savings accounts, based on your goals
+- Open up to 25 separate savings accounts

 - Deposit checks from your mobile device